wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.0.9 =
+- Updated the POT file for language translation.

 = 3.0.8 =
 - Added Latvian language translation file.
 The translation was submitted by Uldis Kalnins.
 - Updated the POT file for language translation.